atheck/db-sql-toolkit/README.md

 Selects entities in as few operations as possible.

+### bulkGetCount

+Gets the total number of entities in as few operations as possible.
+You have to select `COUNT(*)` in the SQL statement.

 ### migrate

 With the help of the `migrate` function you can execute database upgrades.